IvarHenckel/LearningBash/README.md

 This didn't work for me due to a different path.
 Using the following is a workaround to run the first bash found on the PATH.
 And it seems to be preffered for portability.->
 #!/usr/bin/env bash

 A comment on the difference between sh and bash.
 "Please do not be fooled by scripts or examples on the Internet that use /bin/sh as the interpreter. sh is not bash!
 Bash itself is a "sh-compatible" shell (meaning that it can run most 'sh' scripts and carries much of the same syntax) however, the opposite is not true; some features of Bash will break or cause unexpected behavior in sh."
-I think he's saying that sh is the language and bash is the interpreter?

 To run a script use ->